Karaka-Management/Karaka/CONTRIBUTING.md

 ### Issues

 Feel free to grab any open issue implement it and create a new pull request.
-Most issues can be found in TODO file.
+Most issues can be found in the code marked with `@todo` or in the [PROJECT.md](https://github.com/Orange-Management/Docs/blob/master/Project/PROJECT.md) file.

 ### Code Style